History

 with the King, attempted to poison herself by eating some table grapes

-that had spoiled in a jar.
+that had "spoiled" in a jar.
 She became intoxicated and giddy and fell

 asleep.
 When she awoke, she found the stresses that had made her life